-- j.
-The residential addresses and residential telephone numbers of Bar employees or volunteers which are held by the Bar in personnel records, employment or volunteer rosters, or mailing lists of employees or volunteers. - k.
-Information that identifies a person who, while a Bar employee: - Seeks advice, under an informal process established by the Bar, in order to ascertain his or her rights in connection with a potentially discriminatory or unfair employment practice; and - 2) requests his or her identity or any identifying information not be disclosed. - I. Membership information; however - status, business addresses, business telephones, facsimile numbers, electronic mail addresses (unless the member has requested that it not be made public), bar number, and dates of admission, shall not be exempt, provided that, for reasons of personal security or other compelling reason, the Executive Director may, on an annual basis, approve the confidentiality of any such information; and - 2) age information may be used as a criterion for eligibility for membership in a WSBA committee or section, but only when used in conjunction with year of admission. - m.
-Applications for admission to the Bar and related records; - Information which would identify bar examiners responsible for writing and/or grading specific bar exam questions; - o.
+- 2) requests his or her identity or any identifying information not be disclosed. - I. Membership information; however - 1) status, business addresses, business telephones, facsimile numbers, electronic mail addresses (unless the member has requested that it not be made public), bar number, and dates of admission, shall not be exempt, provided that, for reasons of personal security or other compelling reason, the Executive Director may, on an annual basis, approve the confidentiality of any such information; and - 2) age information may be used as a criterion for eligibility for membership in a WSBA committee or section, but only when used in conjunction with year of admission. - m.
+Applications for admission to the Bar and related records; - n.
+Information which would identify bar examiners responsible for writing and/or grading specific bar exam questions; - o.
 Proceedings and records of the Board of Bar Examiners; - p.
 Proceedings and records of the Law Clerk Board, including information, records, or documents received or compiled that relate to any application for admission to the Law Clerk program, or to the retention of any current participant in the Law Clerk program; - q.
-Proceedings and records of the Practice of Law Board, including information, records, or documents received or compiled regarding the investigation, or potential investigation, of any incident or alleged incident of the unauthorized practice of law; - Proceedings and records of the Character and Fitness Board, including information, records, or documents received or compiled that relate to any application for admission, special admission, special licensing, or change of membership status or class, except where those proceedings are specifically made public by court rule; - s.
+Proceedings and records of the Practice of Law Board, including information, records, or documents received or compiled regarding the investigation, or potential investigation, of any incident or alleged incident of the unauthorized practice of law; - r.
+Proceedings and records of the Character and Fitness Board, including information, records, or documents received or compiled that relate to any application for admission, special admission, special licensing, or change of membership status or class, except where those proceedings are specifically made public by court rule; - s.
 Records relating to requests by members for ethics opinions to the extent that they contain information identifying the member or a party to the inquiry, - t.
 Proceedings and records of the Judicial Recommendation Committee, - u.
 Records and proceedings of any Fee Arbitration Program, Mediation Program, or other alternative dispute resolution program which may be administered by the Bar, - v.
-Records and proceedings of the Personnel and Awards Committees, - Records and proceedings of the Hearing Officer Selection Panel, except as made public by the Panel; - x.
-Personnel records of Bar employees, whether permanent, temporary, or contract, except for information relating to compensation for job classifications, verifying periods of employment or, when specifically requested, the Executive Director's current annual compensation; and y.
+Records and proceedings of the Personnel and Awards Committees, - w.
+Records and proceedings of the Hearing Officer Selection Panel, except as made public by the Panel; - x.
+Personnel records of Bar employees, whether permanent, temporary, or contract, except for information relating to compensation for job classifications, verifying periods of employment or, when specifically requested, the Executive Director's current annual compensation; and - y.
 Any other documents or records made confidential by statute, court rule, or court order.